Skip to content

 The `this` Keyword — Why Arrow Functions Solve JavaScript's Most Famous Bug

-Here's the concept that separates beginners who've memorised arrow function syntax from developers who actually understand them. this is a special keyword in JavaScript that refers to the object that is currently 'in context'.
+Here's the concept that separates developers who have memorised arrow function syntax from developers who actually understand them. this is a special keyword in JavaScript that refers to the object that is currently in context.
 In a regular function, this is determined by HOW the function is called — not where it's written.
-This sounds reasonable but leads to a classic bug.
+This sounds reasonable in isolation but leads to a classic production bug.

-Imagine you write a method inside an object, and inside that method you use setTimeout to run some code after a delay.
+Imagine you write a method inside an object, and inside that method you use setTimeout to run some code after a short delay.
 You pass a regular function to setTimeout.
-When that function eventually runs, this no longer points to your object — it points to the global object (or undefined in strict mode) because setTimeout called the function in a different context.
-Your code breaks in a way that looks completely magical.
+When that function eventually runs, this no longer points to your object — it points to the global object (window in a browser, global in Node.js, or undefined in strict mode) because setTimeout called the function without a calling context.

-Arrow functions fix this permanently.
+Arrow functions fix this permanently and cleanly.
 Because they don't have their own this, they look outward to the surrounding scope and use whatever this was there when the arrow function was defined.
-This is called 'lexical this' — this is determined by the text (lexical) location of the function in your code, not by how it gets called.
+This is called lexical this — lexical meaning 'determined by the text location in the source code', as opposed to being determined at call time.

 arrow_this_keyword.js · JAVASCRIPT